 The most significant determination inherent in the preparation of our financial statements is the valuation of our portfolio investments and the related amounts of unrealized appreciation or depreciation.
-As of December 31, 2013, 86% of our total assets represented investments in portfolio companies valued at fair value.
+As of December 31, 2012, 74% of our total assets represented investments in portfolio companies valued at fair value.
 We are required to report our investments at fair value.
-We follow the provisions of ASC 820, Fair Value Measurements and Disclosures ("ASC 820").
+We follow the provisions of the ASC 820, Fair Value Measurements and Disclosures, or ASC 820.
 ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.

-We determine in good faith the fair value of our portfolio investments pursuant to a valuation policy in accordance with ASC 820 and valuation policies approved by our board of directors and in accordance with the 1940 Act.
-For LMM investments, our Advisers review external events, including private mergers, sales and acquisitions involving comparable companies, and consider these events in the valuation process.
-For private placement portfolio investments, we generally use observable inputs such as quoted prices in the valuation process.
-However, we often cannot observe the inputs considered by the third party in determining their quotes.
+Our portfolio strategy calls for us to invest primarily in illiquid securities issued by private, LMM companies, as well as privately placed debt securities issued by middle market companies that are generally larger in size than the LMM companies.
+These portfolio investments may be subject to restrictions on resale.
+LMM companies generally have a limited trading market while privately placed debt securities generally have established markets that are not active.
+We determine in good faith the fair value of our portfolio investments pursuant to a valuation policy in accordance with ASC 820, a valuation process approved by our board of directors and in accordance with the 1940 Act.
+For LMM investments, our Advisers review external events, including private mergers, sales and acquisitions involving comparable companies, and include these events in the valuation process.
+For private placement portfolio investments, we generally use observable inputs, such as quote prices, in the valuation process.
 Our valuation policy and process is intended to provide a consistent basis for determining the fair value of the portfolio.

-Our portfolio strategy calls for us to invest in illiquid securities issued by private LMM companies as well as privately placed debt securities issued by middle market companies that are generally larger in size than the LMM companies.
-These portfolio investments may be subject to restrictions on resale.
-LMM companies generally have no established trading market while privately placed debt securities generally have established markets that have limited activity.
-Further, market quotations are generally not readily available for LMM investments.
-We determine the fair value using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments at each reporting date.
+For LMM investments, market quotations are generally not readily available.
+We use the income approach to value our debt investments.
+We determine the fair value primarily using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments.
 Our estimate of the expected repayment date of a debt security is generally the legal repayment date of the instrument.
 The yield to maturity analysis considers changes in leverage levels, credit quality, portfolio company performance and other factors.
-We will use the value determined by the yield analysis as the fair value for that security.
-However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain prepayment penalties, the borrower would most likely prepay or refinance the borrowing if the available interest rate, given the borrower's then-current credit quality, is lower than the stated loan interest rate under our loan.
-Therefore, we do not believe that a market participant would pay a premium for the investment and because of our general intent to hold loans to repayment, we do not believe that the fair value of the investment should be adjusted in excess of the face amount.
-However, adjustments to investment values will be made for declines in fair value due to market changes or borrower-specific credit deterioration.
-Due to the unobservable nature of the inputs u consist of a combination of observable inputs in non-active markets for which sufficient observable inputs were available to determine the fair value of these investments, observable inputs in the non-active market for which sufficient observable inputs were not available to determine the fair value of these investments and unobservable inputs.
-The third party quotes are reviewed and discussed with our Sub-Adviser.
-As a result, a portion of the private placement investments was categorized as Level 2 as of December 31, 2013 and all of these investments were categorized as Level 2 as of December 31, 2012.
-For the private placement investments for which sufficient observable inputs were not available to determine the fair value of the investments, we have categorized such investments as Level 3 as of December 31, 2013.
+We use the value determined by the yield to maturity analysis as the fair value for that security.
+However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing at a lower rate.
+Therefore, we do not believe that a market participant would pay a premium for the investment.
+Also, because of our general intent to hold loans to repayment, we do not believe that the fair value of the investment should be adjusted in excess of the face amount.
+However, adjustments to investment values will be made for deterioration of credit quality.